Search for French aid worker kidnapped in Mali - Nigeria Today

 Sophie Petronin was abducted in the city of Gao on Saturday, the ministry said, adding that French and Malian authorities were working together “to find and free our compatriot as quickly as possible”.

-“We are continuing the search for Sophie.
-We have men deployed on the ground to find her.
-But up until now, there has been no result,” a Malian security source told AFP Sunday.

-A French military source meanwhile told AFP: “French soldiers of the Barkhane force (in Mali) are actively taking part in the search alongside the Malians.”
+“French soldiers of the Barkhane force (in Mali) are actively taking part in the search alongside the Malians,” a French military source told AFP without giving further details.

-Thousands of French soldiers have been deployed across the Sahel region just south of the Sahara since Operation Barkhane was launched in 2014.
-The troops have a base in Gao.

-The Barkhane forces’ mission is to target jihadist groups that are active in the area including Al-Qaeda in the Islamic Maghreb (AQIM).

-Petronin is the director of a non-governmental organisation called “Aide a Gao” (Help Gao) that assists children suffering from malnutrition, the ministry said, adding that officials were in contact with her family.
+Petronin was the director of a non-governmental organisation that helps children suffering from malnutrition, the ministry said, adding that officials were in contact with her family.

+Malian officials had on Saturday reported the kidnapping of a woman with dual French and Swiss nationality in Gao, but the Swiss foreign ministry said Sunday there was no indication that Petronin held Swiss citizenship.

-Petronin, who is in her sixties, had been working in Gao for a long time as head of the NGO she founded.
+Petronin, who is in her sixties, had been working in Gao for a long time as head of the NGO she started.

 According to French media, she is a doctor specialising in nutrition and tropical diseases who had escaped a kidnapping by Islamists in Gao in 2012.